What are Cards for Fair Credit?

 Make Your Payments on Time

-Always make sure to set aside money each month for all the payments you need to make.
+It’s all about being organized and responsible.
+The biggest stain you can have on your credit report is late or missed payments.
+Always set aside money each month for all the payments you need to make.
 Be punctual and set aside all the money in advance.
-If you can, set up automatic payments with your lender or your bank account.
+If possible, set up automatic payments with your lender or through your bank account.

 Keep Your Credit Utilization Low